CSolution Project Format

 Examples:

-This example uses two projects that are build in parallel using the same build-type: and target-type:.
+This example uses two projects that are built in parallel using the same build-type: and target-type:.
 Such a setup is typical for multi-processor systems.

 projects: